Axobot-org/Axobot/docs/moderator.rst

 With this command, you can become the undisputed master of the Emojis and handle them all as you please.
 You can even do something that no one has ever done before, a beta exclusivity straight out of the Discord labs: restrict the use of certain emojis to certain roles! **YES!** It's possible!
 Come on, let's not waste any time, here's the list of commands currently available :

 * :code:`emoji rename <emoji> <new name>` : renames your emoji, without going through the Discord interface.
-No more complicated thing
+No more complicated thing.

 * :code:`emoji restrict <emoji> <roles>` : restrict the use of an emoji to certain roles.
 Members who do not have this role will simply not see the emoji in the list.
 Note that there is no need to mention, just put the identifier or the name.